torchpipe/torchpipe/README.md

 torchpie is currently in a rapid iteration phase, and we greatly appreciate your help.
-We prioritize content over the contribution format.
 Feel free to provide feedback through issues or merge requests.
 Check out our [Contribution Guidelines](./CONTRIBUTING.md).

 Our ultimate goal is to make high-throughput deployment on the server side as simple as possible.
 To achieve this, we actively iterate and are willing to collaborate with other projects with similar goals.